 EscapeXMLMetacharacters(String): Replaces XML metacharacters with their escaped versions.
-There are five characters that are escaped.
+There are 5 characters that are escaped.

 EscapeXMLMetacharacters("2>1&1<2") returns 2>1&1<2

 GetEnvironmentVariable(Name): Returns the environment variable specified in Name.
-To get a list of environment variables, go to Control Panel > System > Advanced System Settings > Environment Variables.
+To get a list of environment variables, on your machine go to Control Panel > System and Security > System > Advanced System Settings > Environment Variables.
 A list of system variables appears.
 Any value from this list can be used.